pentateu/email-cloud-service/README.md

-# smtp cloud service
+# email cloud service
-THis component is responsible to receive email messages, encrypt and store on IPFS until is retrieved by nodes or until expiration time.
+This component is responsible to receive email messages, encrypt and store on IPFS until is retrieved by nodes or until expiration time.

 ## Features:
 ### Receiving emails: